Kernel Wealth Review

 - Investors can buy into funds direct, or via a financial adviser.
 The ongoing fees are the same.

-- The minimum investment is $1 per fund
+- The minimum investment or savings amount is $1 per fund.

-- Recent returns can be found for each fund - NZ 20, NZ Property, Global 100, Global Infrastructure, Global Dividend Aristocrats, Kensho Moonshots Innovation and Kensho Electric Vehicle Innovation, NZ ESG Tilted Fund, S&P Global Clean Energy Fund, Global Green Property Fund, S&P 500 Fund and High Growth Fund.
+- Recent returns, fees and a description are published for each fund here: NZ 20, NZ Property, Global 100, Global Infrastructure, Hedged Global Infrastructure, Global Dividend Aristocrats, Kensho Moonshots Innovation and Kensho Electric Vehicle Innovation, NZ ESG Tilted Fund, S&P Global Clean Energy Fund, Global Green Property Fund, S&P 500 Fund, High Growth Fund, Cash Plus Fund, Balanced Fund, Global ESG Fund, Global ESG (NZD Hedged) Fund, NZ Bond Fund, March 2027 NZ Bond Fund, March 2029 NZ Bond Fund and US Bond Fund

 Our View:

 - The founding team worked for many years at the NZX but launched Kernel to meet a demand for fee-competitive index funds.
-With annual management fees around half of other platforms and online fund managers, Kernel presents a challenge to established funds.
-By April 2022, Kernel had grown to manage over $250m of investor funds.
+Since launching they have added KiwiSaver and savings offerings to their product suite.
+With annual management fees around half of other investment platforms and online fund managers, Kernel presents a challenge to established funds.
+By December 2024, Kernel had grown to manage over $1 billion of investor funds.

-- We expect the platform to launch new funds and features progressively, and will update this guide as these changes go live.
-Since our first version of this review, Kernel has added ten funds over two years at different stages.
+- We expect the platform to launch new funds, products and features progressively and will update this guide as these changes go live.
+Since our first version of this review, Kernel has added eleven funds over two years, plus the Kernel KiwiSaver Plan and a high-interest savings account at different stages.

 Our Review

-In this guide, we outline what Kernel is, what funds they offer to the Kiwi investor, what index funds are and how they're different to other funds, as well as looking at alternatives and the level of fees involved.
+In this guide, we outline what Kernel is.
+Specifically, the funds and products they offer to New Zealand-based investors, what index funds are and how they're different to other funds, as well as looking at alternatives and the level of fees involved.

 - The Specs of Kernel